 sprayer.
 The area then needs to be kept soaked for

 5-10 days to allow the drought-sensitive nematodes to live

-and "swim" through the soil to reach their prey
+and "swim" through the soil to reach their pray

 for as long as possible.
 The cost of nematodes